yan-soon/tp/docs/DeveloperGuide.md

 5. This command object is then passed back to the `LogicManager` in step 2.

-6. `LogicManager` executes the newly created `ScienceCommand`, which will contain a list of `scienceModules` hard coded in.
+6. `LogicManager` executes the newly created `ScienceCommand`, which will contain an empty list of `scienceModules`, to be filled up by fetching a `RequiredCommandStorage` object.

-7. Then, the `ScienceCommand.execute()` calls its own method, `setScienceModules` which sets the `scienceModules` with the list of available modules.
+7. Then, the `ScienceCommand.execute()` calls its own method, `setScienceModules()` which creates a `RequiredCommandStorage` object.

+8. Inside the `setScienceModules()` method, the `setRequiredScience` method of the `RequiredCommandStorage` class is invoked, which sets `scienceModules` with the list of available Science modules.

-8. Finally, a `CommandResult` is created with the `scienceModules` to display the modules.
+9. Finally, a `CommandResult` is created with the `scienceModules` to display the modules.

 The following sequence diagram illustrates how the `science` command is executed.